AppLayerLabs/bdk-cpp/README.md

 You should do this after running `cmake ..` in the build directory, as some header files need to be generated first.

-For a more detailed explanation of the project's structure, check the [docs](https://github.com/SparqNet/sparq-docs/tree/main/Sparq_en-US) repository.
+For a more detailed explanation of the project's structure, check the [docs](https://github.com/AppLayer/sparq-docs/tree/main/Sparq_en-US) repository.

 ## Compiling

-* Clone the project: `git clone https://github.com/SparqNet/orbitersdk-cpp
+* Clone the project: `git clone https://github.com/AppLayer/bdk-cpp
 * Go to the project's root folder, create a "build" folder and change to it:
-  * `cd orbitersdk-cpp && mkdir build && cd build`
+  * `cd bdk-cpp && mkdir build && cd build`
 * Run `cmake` inside the build folder: `cmake ..`
   * Use `-DCMAKE_BUILD_TYPE={Debug,RelWithDebInfo,Release}` to set the respective debug/release builds (Debug by default)
   * Use `-DDEBUG=OFF` to build without debug flags (ON by default)